-Upon successful completion of the program and prior to graduation, students will be required to take the National Board Examination given by the International Conference of Funeral Science Examining Boards.
+Prior to licensure in most states, students will be required to take the National Board Examination (NBE) given by the International Conference of Funeral Science Examining Boards (ICFSEB).
+A copy of any NBE results must be submitted to the ASUMH program director within 3 days of receipt by the student/graduate.